ADNOC Gas Signs $500-700 Million LNG Supply Agreement With JERA Global Markets

-Commenting on the agreement, Ahmed Alebri, Chief Executive Officer of ADNOC Gas, said,“This LNG supply agreement marks a significant milestone in ADNOC Gas' long-standing strategic partnership with JERA Co., Inc, demonstrating our continuous and shared commitment to advancing sustainability in the energy sector and supporting a reliable and cleaner energy future for Japan and beyond.”
+Commenting on the agreement, Ahmed Alebri, Chief Executive Officer of ADNOC Gas, said:“This LNG supply agreement marks a significant milestone in ADNOC Gas' long-standing strategic partnership with JERA Co., Inc, demonstrating our continuous and shared commitment for advancing sustainability in the energy sector and supporting a reliable and cleaner energy future for Japan and beyond.”

 Natural gas continues to play a crucial role as a transitional fuel with lower carbon emissions compared to other fossil fuels.
 It also serves as an important raw material in industrial value chains.

-Kazunori Kasai, Chief Optimisation Officer of JERA Co., Inc. and Chairman of JERA Global Markets, said,“We are pleased to continue our LNG partnership with ADNOC Gas as the JERA Group continuously looks towards strengthening our global LNG portfolio with stable, flexible and competitive LNG supply, which is essential in the energy transition.”
+Kazunori Kasai, Chief Optimization Officer, JERA Co., Inc. and Chairman, JERA Global Markets, said:“We are pleased to continue our LNG partnership with ADNOC Gas as the JERA Group continuously looks towards strengthening our global LNG portfolio with stable, flexible and competitive LNG supply, which is essential in the energy transition.”

 This agreement follows several significant international LNG sales agreements that ADNOC Gas has recently signed, including agreements with PetroChina International Co., Ltd. (PCI), Japan Petroleum Exploration Co., Ltd. (JAPEX), TotalEnergies Gas and Power, and India Oil Corporation (IOCL).
 The total value of LNG supply agreements signed by ADNOC Gas since its listing in March this year is between $9.4 billion (AED34.5 billion ) and $12 billion (AED44 billion).